"The trumpet shall sound,

 reside in Puerto Rico, and ordinarily exercise my ministry

-as a full-time military chaplain at the Joint Force
+as a full-time military chaplain for the Puerto Rico

-Lieutenant Colonel and I have been deployed in operations at
+the rank of Lieutenant Colonel and I have been deployed in

-the state level as well as for Operation Iraqi Freedom, in the
+operations at the state level as well as for Operation Iraqi

 In 1995 I bought my first camera and lens and with that began my present pastime: nature photography.
 The photographs that I have taken ever since constitute the foundation of this web site.